-It has been the lifelong dream of both of us to run a traditional smallholding, and to share it with visitors.
+It has been the lifelong dream of both of us to run a traditional smallholding.
 We want to work both on and for the land - growing produce and rearing stock in a sensitive, sustainable and holistic way - in harmony with Nature, rather than battling against her.

-Although not Soil Association registered, we aim to work along organic and permaculture lines, and the principles of avoiding harming the environment by artificial inputs as well as making full use of rotation and natural enrichment of the soil is an important part of that approach.
-We have always though of mankind’s role not to be lords of the natural world, but stewards of it - protecting and nurturing diverse species in appropriate habitats.
-Indeed the rich diversity of wildlife we aim to encourage on the farm not only plays an essential part in the health of the land, but, through careful placing of hides, is something special we hope to share with our visitors.
+We aim to work along organic lines, and the principles of avoiding harming the environment by artificial inputs as well as making full use of rotation and natural enrichment of the soil is an important part of that approach.
+We have always thought of mankind’s role not to be lords of the natural world, but stewards of it - protecting and nurturing diverse species in appropriate habitats.
+Indeed the rich diversity of wildlife we encourage on the farm not only plays an essential part in the health of the land, but, through careful placing of a hide, is something special we hope to share with our visitors.

 He has met many interesting people and sampled the culture and cuisine of many nations from reindeer in the frozen fjords of Norway and rendang in the lush jungles of Indonesia, to goat in the parched hills of Afghanistan and snapper from the coral reefs of the Red Sea.
 Whilst all the places he has visited had something to recommend them, he is unshakable in his assertion that Wales is the best country in the world.

 His experience in catering and logistics are invaluable on the smallholding with so many mouths to feed, whilst many years in Whitehall have honed his ability to do the impossible with inadequate resources to unrealistic deadlines.

 Having dabbled in a number of languages round the world, he is now trying to master Welsh, as well as the languages of chickens and pigs.